YoonhyungLee94/SSFCVAE/README.md

 # SSFCVAE
-This code provides the official PyTorch implementation of the paper "_Boosting Speech Enhancement with Clean Self-Supervised Features via Conditional Variational Autoencoders_", which is submitted to ICASSP 2024.
+This code provides the official PyTorch implementation of the paper "_Boosting Speech Enhancement with Clean Self-Supervised Features via Conditional Variational Autoencoders_".
+This work has been submitted to ICASSP 2024.

 ## Prerequisites
 * Ensure you have the VoiceBank-DEMAND dataset.
 You can download it [here](https://datashare.ed.ac.uk/handle/10283/2791)
 * Set up the BigVGAN vocoder.
 Instructions and the pre-trained model can be found [here](https://github.com/NVIDIA/BigVGAN)
-* We use the model `bigvgan_22khz_80band`, so please download the folder containing the weights and configurations and locate the folder in a folder named pretrained_models
+* Lastly, move the `__init__.py` located in `bigvgan_dummy` to the BigVGAN repo and complete the remaining stages refer to the file

 ## Installation
 ```bash